terraform-google-modules/terraform-google-iam/README.md

 ### Referencing values/attributes from other resources

-This Terraform module performs operations over some variables before making any changes on the IAM bindings in GCP.
-Because of the limitations of `for_each` ([more info](https://www.terraform.io/docs/configuration/resources.html#using-expressions-in-for_each)), which is widely used in this module, there are certain limitations to what kind of dynamic values you can provide to the module:
+Each submodule performs operations over some variables before making any changes on the IAM bindings in GCP.
+Because of the limitations of `for_each` ([more info](https://www.terraform.io/docs/configuration/resources.html#using-expressions-in-for_each)), which is widely used in the submodules, there are certain limitations to what kind of dynamic values you can provide to a submodule:

 1. Dynamic entities (for example `projects`) are only allowed for 1 entity.
 2. If you pass 2 or more entities (for example `projects`), the configuration **MUST** be static, meaning that it can't use any of the other resources' fields to get the entity name from (this includes getting the randomly generated hashes through the `random_id` resource).